Bira/octopus-carnival/_drafts/wir-mm2-4e-djinn.md

 outside the world, and the stronger primordials looked like they had a better chance of winning.
 In the end, though, they chose wrong.

-As punishment for their deeds in the war, the djinns were scattered, and many of them were imprisoned in objects such as rings, lamps, or other artifacts.
+The gods scattered the djinns as punishment for their deeds in the war, and imprisoned many of them in objects such as rings, lamps, or other artifacts.
 The ones that remained free had their powers severely reduced.
 Over the ages a lot of those artifacts and a lot of djinn relics made their way to other planes and to the world.